metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 .. note::

-   Metatensor-models ignores unknown keys in these sections during dataset parsing.
+   Unknown keys are ignored and not deleted in all sections during dataset parsing.